What is a cyberattack?

 By combining technical controls with expert guidance, Sicra supports clients in building resilient systems—before, during, and after a cyberattack.

-Related terms: Ransomware, DDoS attack, Phishing, Data breach, Zero Trust, SOC, Threat intelligence, ISO/IEC27001, Cyber Kill Chain, River Security
+Related terms: Alpha AI, Ransomware, Response time, DDoS attack, Phishing, Data breach, Zero Trust, SOC, Threat intelligence, ISO 27001, Cyber Kill Chain, River Security